jman4747/OMR/ORG/ORG-0_Organizing_Manual.typ

 The sub-Teams and team members that write or approve a standard must follow its processes.

 SDRs shall adhere to the following:
-- SDR can be interdisciplinary and apply to multiple teams.
+- SDRs can be interdisciplinary and apply to multiple teams.
 - Immediate safety concerns always take precedent over following SDRs.
 - SDRs written by the Safety sub-team always take precedent over other SDRs.
-- SDR supersede training documents in the event of a conflict.
+- SDRs supersede training documents in the event of a conflict.
-- SDR shall not conflict with each other.
+- SDRs shall not conflict with each other.

 Instead of defining a new SDR the document may simply reference external media (papers, books, videos, etc.), or standards from outside organizations (ANSI, ISO, Georgia Tech, etc.).